thatjpcsguy/info3402/work_breakdown_structure.md

 ### Sprint 7 - Due 20/5
 * Thourough testing on Facebook feature
+	* Check Security
+	* Ensure facebook feature is complete and robust
+	* Ensure does not effect other functions of Wydgets
 * Thourough testing on Twitter feature
+	* Check security
+	* Ensure twitter feature is complete and robust
+	* confirm Twitter works with Facebook and does not effect other features
 * Thourough testing on Instagram feature
+	* Check security
+	* Ensure instagram feature is complete and robust
+* Conduct tests on all areas of features up to this point

 ### Sprint 8 - Due 27/5